minprog/uva-prog-ai/20 Problem sets/20 Simple Java/20 Graphics Programs.md

 hard to see in the black-and-white handout.
 Starting at the top, the six arcs are red, orange, yellow, green, blue, and magenta, respectively; cyan makes a lovely color for the sky.
-At first glance, it might seem as if you need to draw arcs on the screen, even though you won’t actually learn about the `GArc` class until Lecture 10.
-As it turns out, that class doesn’t really help much.
+At first glance, it might seem as if you need to draw arcs on the screen, even though you won't actually learn about the `GArc` class until Lecture 10.
+As it turns out, that class doesn't really help much.
 The program that produced the diagram shown at the bottom of the previous page uses only circles, although seeing how this is possible forces you to think outside the box—in a literal rather than a figurative sense.
 The common center for each